CanningRoad/canningroad.github.io/_services/encounter.md

 [tc]: https://watch.thechosen.tv/

-It'll be about an hour long so we'll finish around 5pm.
+It's an hour long and we finish around 5pm.

-## Practical stuff
+## Dates

 It's on the {{page.when}}:

- + 14th of September
+ + 11th of January 2026
- + 12th of October
+ + 8th of February
- + 9th of November
+ + 8th of March

- + 14th of December
+(On the 14th of December 2025, we have [Carols by Candlelight](/post/christmas-2025/) instead 🎵)

+## Practical Stuff

 Everyone is welcome.
 Kids under 11 need to be accompanied by an adult.
 Young People of 11-16 just need parental consent.
 We would love to see you there, no matter who you are.

 There's space for families and kids to be present and to take part.

-If you have things going on, or need to drop in or out for a phone call or even a smoke - you can do that.
+If you have things going on, or need to pop out for a phone call or even a smoke - you can do that.
 Drop in and out as needed.

 ## What do I need?

 Nothing!
 Come as you are.
-Don't wear your sunday best, don't bring a thing - just come and enjoy church together.
+Don't wear your Sunday best, don't bring a thing - just come and enjoy church together.